noahehall/theBookOfNoah/0current/appdev/web_performance.md

 - lazy load images
   - generally an image shouldnt be fetched until its some % from the viewport

+#### image optimization

+- in general
+  - maintaining multiple sets of images for different screen sizes to ship right sized image based on device dimensions
+    - rescaling oversized images to fit small sizes takes time
+    - rescaling undersized images to fit large devices takes time & distorts the image
+  - depending on the device capabilities, e.g. High DPI Screens (like retina on apple) need large dimension images
+- always compare the pre- and post- image as too much compression can reduce the quality

-### fonts
+### font techniques

 - see the csshtml file in this repo for more in depth discussion
-- font types
+- font types: generally you can find tools to convert from older formats to newer formats
-  - standard: wide support but uncompressed
+  - standard: wide support but uncompressed; compress server side before shipping to clients
     - TrueType: .tff
     - Embedded OpenType: .eot
   - modern: compressed; optimal for embedding
     - WOFF: .woff
     - WOFF2: .woff2
 - in general
-  - use @font-face cascading from modern to standard types; browsers will pick the first they support
+  - use @font-face cascading (i.e multiple values in src attribute) from modern (most compressed) to standard (least compressed) types; browsers will pick the first they support
+    - then you can style specific sections via the font-family declaration pointing to a font-face
-  - use font-dislay to control how fonts are displayed
+  - use font-dislay to control how fonts are displayed: auto, block, swap (preferred?), fallback, optional values
   - font variants are largely determined by the font-weight; thus choose wisely to whats actually being used and only ship those to the browser
     - you should map font weight numbers to categories, e.g. 300 = light, 400 = regular, etc
+- subsetting fonts: the practice of selecting only the characters you need ina font file and discarding the rest
+  - e.g. subsetting by language (do you really need the zulu dictionary on your engish site?)
+- use unicode-range to serve fonts for multilingual websites; make sure to set the html.lang prop in html
+- use the font loading API (or fontface observer tool on github) to control how fonts are loaded

-### CSS
+### CSS techniques

 - prefer mobile-first over desktop-first when appropriate
   - if there is a mobile webapp version of some site, start there as its usually the most minimal, then build ontop of that to a large desktop